 The capital structure of a business is usually composed of both equity and debt.
 The dividend that is paid off to the shareholders is the equity cost.

-In the case of debts, the company pays the loan and the interests.
+In the case of debts, the company pays the loan and the interest.
 The cost of borrowing is the cost of payment of the debt instruments.

 The sum of the cost of equity financing and debt financing is the cost of capital.
 The capital cost represents the lowest return.